Glitch Productions: Background (2009–2017)

-Creation
+Creation and early years (2017–2020)

-On 24 May 2017, Luke uploaded a fan mail video to the SMG4 channel, where he briefly mentioned that he founded a company, dubbed Glitchy Boy, to represent SMG4, and the then-active Hobo Bros., and TheAwesomeMario channels.
+On 24 May 2017, Luke uploaded a fan mail video to the SMG4 channel, briefly mentioned that he founded a company, dubbed Glitchy Boy, to represent SMG4, as well the Hobo Bros., and TheAwesomeMario channels.

 On 5 September 2018, in a formal announcement video, Kevin and Luke fully explained the concept of their company, now rebranded as Glitch Productions.
-During the video, they also unveiled Hitbox, a live-action series that aired on the SMG4 channel starring Kevin and Luke acting as various Nintendo characters that would premiere in September 2018 and would end in December 2019 after 8 episodes.

-On 5 December 2018, following multiple teasers on the SMG4 channel, Glitch released the trailer for Meta Runner, and the first episode premiered on 25 July 2019.
+On 5 December, following multiple teasers on the SMG4 channel, Glitch released the trailer for Meta Runner, and the first episode premiered on 25 July 2019.
 The series was funded by Screen Australia, and became the top-performing online investment from the company, racking up 10 million viewers across its first season.
 Meta Runner was later reuploaded to the Glitch Productions YouTube channel.
 The first season was also financed with support from Crunchyroll and AMD, and was produced in association with Epic Games.
 On 20 April 2020, Screen Australia announced that they would be funding a second season of Meta Runner.